gaois/documental/docs/software/querylogger/v0.7/netcore.en.md

 ### Globally enable/disable the query logger

 The query logger is enabled by default.
 However, there may be occasions or particular environments where, for testing or other purposes, you would prefer to disable the query logger without having to wrap each query command in its own conditional logic.
-To accommodate this, disable the query logger globally within your application by setting `IsEnabled` to `false`.
+To accomodate this, disable the query logger globally within your application by setting `IsEnabled` to `false`.

 ```csharp
 services.AddQueryLogger(settings =>